apache/incubator-graphar/README.rst

 systems (in-memory and out-of-core storages, databases, graph computing systems, and interactive graph query frameworks) to build and access graph data conveniently and efficiently.

+It can be used for importing/exporting and persistent storage of graph data, thereby reducing the burden on systems when working together.
+Additionally, it can serve as a direct data source for graph processing applications.

 To achieve this, GraphAr provides:

 - The Graph Archive(GAR) file format: a standardized system-independent file format for storing graph data
-- Libraries: a set of language-independent libraries for reading and writing GAR files
+- Libraries: a set of libraries for reading and writing or transforming GAR files
-- The Spark Library: a set of tools for generating, loading and transforming GAR files with Apache Spark.

 By using GraphAr, you can:

 - Store and persist your graph data in a system-independent way with the GAR file format
-- Easily access and generate GAR files using the libraries or the Spark tools
+- Easily access and generate GAR files using the libraries
-- Use the Apache Spark tools to quickly manipulate and transform your GAR files
+- Use the Apache Spark library to quickly manipulate and transform your GAR files

 The GAR File Format
 -------------------